 Assigned: The number of tickets assigned to an agent.

-Resolved: The total number of tickets moved to the resolved status by an agent.
+Resolved: The total number of tickets resolved by the agents.

-Unresolved: The number of unresolved tickets.
-This includes unassigned tickets and the tickets with statuses such as open, in progress, pending, awaiting customer response and awaiting third party response.
+Unresolved: The unassigned tickets and tickets which are open, in progress, pending, awaiting customer response and awaiting third party response are categorized as unresolved.

-Pending: The number of unresolved tickets with pending status.
+Pending: The number of unresolved tickets with pending ticket status.